Muhammedalyy/HR-Dashboard-Report/README.md

 # HR-Dashboard-Report
 HR Dashboard Report made with PowerBI.
-Gives a lot of different useful insights about the employees in a company
+Gives a lot of different useful insights about the employees in a company.